 Upon receipt of list, the Location Server sends back to the Client all location entries within the range of the list limits.
 Each entry is sent as a separate TCP message back to the Client.
-The entries sent back contain all of the entry information for those entries in the database where the id_number is greater than or equal to start and less than or equal to finish.
+The entries sent back contain all of the entry information for those entries in the database where the last_name begins with the start character and is less than or equal to the finish character.
 If the database currently holds no entries within this range, the Location Server sends back an indication that there are no entries satisfying the list request.
 If neither start nor finish are specified the Location Server returns the complete list.
+If finish is lower in the alphabet than start, the server returns an error message.